jocafamaka/nagmapReborn/INSTALL.md

 | Opera | 55 |
 | Internet Explorer | Does not support |

-_* You can see the full list [here](http://kangax.github.io/compat-table/es6/)._
+_* You can see the full list [here](https://kangax.github.io/compat-table/es6/)._

 For compatibility with legacy browsers, use an earlier version [(1.6.4)](https://github.com/jocafamaka/nagmapReborn/releases/tag/v1.6.4) of the project.

 ## Support

-joao_carlos.r@hotmail.com - Please do not hesitate to send an email!
+If you experience any problems deploying Nagmap Reborn please [see here](https://github.com/jocafamaka/nagmapReborn/wiki/How-to-request-support%3F) how to request suport.

-I will eventualy respond to everyone!
+You can [see here](https://github.com/jocafamaka/nagmapReborn/wiki/) the Wiki / FAQ of Nagmap Reborn.